PKFireBarry/Borkin-Industries/TASKS.md

 ### 6. Booking & Calendar Features
 - [ ] Implement booking creation and status tracking
 - [ ] Contractor approval flow for bookings
-- [ ] Build contractor availability calendar (set unavailable days)
+- [x] Build contractor availability calendar (set unavailable days)
 - [ ] Display contractor calendar to clients
 - [ ] Booking status updates (pending, approved, completed, cancelled)
 - [x] Booking detail view for both client and contractor
 - [x] Emergency booking cancellation for both clients and contractors after approval
 - [x] Add time selection to booking form and display time information in booking details
 - [x] Display booking duration in hours based on start and end times
+- [x] Automatically add approved gig dates to contractor's unavailable calendar
+  - When a contractor approves a gig, the date range is automatically added to their unavailable dates
+  - When a gig is cancelled, the dates are removed from the contractor's unavailable calendar
+  - This prevents double-booking and keeps contractor availability accurate

 ### 7. Payments (Stripe)
 - [x] Integrate Stripe for client payments